 1. Go on a trip with your husband.
 I had heard lots of people talking about a “baby moon,” which is defined as “a relaxing or romantic vacation taken by parents-to-be before their baby is born.”
 That’s great and all, but I wasn’t a very good pregnant traveler.
 I was nauseated all day, every day for the first trimester, had to pee every hour, was uncomfortable, had heartburn, needed lots of sleep, and probably was more unpleasant than I actually remember.
 PLUS, I was paranoid about having the baby early (haha!) and felt I needed to stay close to home.
 Needless to say, traveling while pregnant wasn’t a good idea for me, at all.
 What I wish that we would have done is taken a long, leisurely vacation before we got pregnant.
 We had been married for 2+ years when we decided to start trying to conceive, and a cruise or other relaxing vacation would have been nice.
 Now we have been married for 10+ years, have three kids, and while family vacations are awesome, I don’t see us taking a couples’ vacation alone for awhile.
 It just would have been something nice to create extra bonding time and memories.

 2. Take a look at your diet.
-Now, I'm not saying go all out and google "pregnancy diet" and start an extreme fruits and veggies diet.
-If you want to, then go for it, but you really don't have to eat anything specific to get pregnant.
-Some women say that losing weight and exercising helped, but it's not a necessity.
-DO look at what you're eating and see where you could make better choices to make yourself healthier and your baby-to-be healthier, too.
+Now, I’m not saying go all out and google “pregnancy diet” and start an extreme fruits and veggies diet.
+If you want to, then go for it, but you really don’t have to eat anything specific to get pregnant.
+Some women say that losing weight and exercising helped, but it’s not a necessity.
+DO look at what you’re eating and see where you could make better choices to make yourself healthier and your baby-to-be healthier, too.
 If your diet consists of packaged, processed foods, consider swapping out some with real food.
 If nothing else, you will feel better.
 And, it might make morning sickness easier and make it easier to eat healthy during pregnancy if you start now.
+Save these high protein snacks for pregnancy, for when the time comes!

 3. Look at your budget, spending habits, and insurance.
-I don't think you can ever have "enough" money to have a baby, but I do think couples need to have an idea of their spending habits and see if there are any ways they could cut costs if they need to.
-You don't want to pay for a baby with credit, so make sure you understand your maternity insurance and decide if you need to cut out a luxury.
+I don’t think you can ever have “enough” money to have a baby, but I do think couples need to have an idea of their spending habits and see if there are any ways they could cut costs if they need to.
+You don’t want to pay for a baby with credit, so make sure you understand your maternity insurance and decide if you need to cut out a luxury.
 10 months of extra cable channels could give you a nice chunk of change that you can spend on hospital or midwife bills when the time comes.
-Just be smart when you're spending.
+Just be smart when you’re spending.
+Check out this post about reseller financing options!

 4. Start taking a good prenatal vitamin.
 There are a lot of great, non-prescription options, in many different forms.
 Liquids, powders, capsules, and the traditional pill form.
 Read the labels, talk to your doctor or nurse, make sure it has enough folic acid, and choose real food vitamins whenever possible.